zanza00/learn-fp-ts/option/README.md

 This is the internal representation of the Data Types.
 {% endhint %}

-With this information in mind we can write our function for `safeHead`
+With this information in mind, we can write our function for `safeHead`

 ```typescript
 function safeHead<T>(arr: T[]): O.Option<T> {